ugie-cake/cakephp-content-blocks/README.md

 Once you have defined your content blocks in a seed (see above), then you can run the "Seed" to create the records in the database:

 ```
-# Replace 'ContentBlocksSeed' with the name of your seed class frmo the previous step.
+# Replace 'ContentBlocksSeed' with the name of your seed class from the previous step.
 bin/cake migrations seed --seed ContentBlocksSeed
 ```